 help meet the protein needs of an ageing population.

 This project will attempt to identify and develop guidelines for protein products for healthy ageing that are sustainable, cost effective and enjoyable.
 This information will then inform the food industry for new product development and reformulation of existing products that are appropriate.

 Profitable industrial manufacturing of bread for the retail mainstream with enhanced nutritional composition

 Campden BRI Hungary project (Oct 2017 – 2019)

-Semi-white and wholemeal breads with focus on improved nutritional profile for a healthy diet will be developed.
-Cost premium associated with the use of more expensive ingredients will be balanced through the savings on the manufacturing cost.
-Improvements in line performance and energy use would be achieved with better process control on the critical equipment, all this through the set of intelligent sensors driven closed control loops.
-Higher added value and bakery products shall not necessarily be more expensive on the shelves if produced in high volume, on an efficient line, making the benefits widely available to those wanting the health conscious choice.
+Varieties of semi-white and wholemeal breads with focus on improved nutritional profile for a healthy diet have been developed and screened for consumer acceptability.
+The cost premium associated with the use of more expensive ingredients is to be negated through the savings on the manufacturing cost.
+Improvements in line performance and energy use are to be achieved with better process control on the critical equipment.
+A network of sensors has been installed in the plant with continuous measurements and adjustments taken to monitor and quantify improvement.
+Higher added value and bakery products aren’t necessarily more expensive on the shelves if produced in high volume, on an efficient line, making the benefits widely available to those wanting the health conscious choice.

 Campden BRI project 140908 (Jan 2017 – Dec 2019)